Skip to content

 Final result

-The final result establishes itself between two and three months, when all residual swelling has subsided and the tissues have settled into their final position.
-The result is long-lasting — the fat removed does not accumulate again.
-In young patients, the result can be considered permanent.
+The final result is usually assessed between two and three months, when residual swelling has subsided and the tissues have settled.
+The result is long-lasting — the fat removed does not usually accumulate again in the same way.
+However, natural ageing continues, and future eyelid changes may still occur.

 Risks and complications: total transparency